 Why I Love This Recipe

 This classic apple crisp has been in the family for years.
-My mom makes it for all special occasions starting at Thanksgiving and ending sometime in the new year and it's easily my favorite holiday dessert.
-Especially served with a giant scoop of vanilla ice cream on top.
+There are some recipes my mom would make starting at Thanksgiving and ending sometime in the new year, and this apple crisp and corn soufflé are definitely two of them.
+This is easily my favorite holiday dessert, especially served with a giant scoop of vanilla ice cream on top.
 The streusel topping is out of this world and it's hard to control myself - because given the opportunity, I'd eat nothing but the streusel bits with ice cream.

 If you are looking for a fall cake, my cinnamon apple cake captures this recipe's essence in cake form.
 But, it will come as no surprise to those of you who frequent my website, that I consider THIS to be a game changing recipe!
 It's the apple crisp to end all apple crisps!
 You'll absolutely love it!